the-turing-way/the-turing-way/Chapter_Version_Control.md

 print('Hello World!!!')
 ```

 Once you've fixed the conflicts commit the new version.
 You've now resolved the conflict.
+If, during the process, you need a reminder of which files the conflicts are in you can use `git status` to find out.

 If you find there are particularly nasty conflicts and you want to abort the merge you can using
 ```
 git merge --abort
 ```

 **Good practise for resolving merge conflicts**

 Before you start trying to resolve conflicts **make sure you fully understand the changes and how they are incompatible**.
 If you don't you risk making things more tangled.
 Once you do and you go about fixing the problem **be careful, but don't be afraid**; the whole point of version control is your past versions are all safe.
-Nevertheless merge conflicts can be intimidating to resolve especially if you are merging branches that diverged a great many commits ago which may now have many incompatibilities.
-This is why it is good practise to merge other's changes into your work frequently.
+Nevertheless merge conflicts can be intimidating to resolve, especially if you are merging branches that diverged a great many commits ago which may now have many incompatibilities.
+This is why it is good practise to **merge other's changes into your work frequently**.

 There are **tools** available to assist in resolving merge conflicts.
 Find and familiarise yourself with one that works for you.
 To set a tool as your default do